slecinski/Video-game/README.md

 # Fun!
-Playing with Lua and 2D game development
+Playing with LÖVE(Lua) and 2D game development